Albania: Fight against high-level corruption gains traction – DW – 01/04/2024

 Vetting process has brought dramatic change

-Thanks to the introduction of a vetting process — the backbone of the country's judicial reform, which is backed by the EU and the US — hundreds of judges and prosecutors have been removed from their posts because they were unable to provide evidence of the source of their wealth.
+The introduction of a vetting process — the backbone of the country's judicial reform, which is backed by the EU and the US — has led to the removal of hundreds of judges and prosecutors from their posts because they could not provide evidence of the source of their wealth.

 Over the last two years, the reformed judiciary has carried out many investigations, convictions, seizures and confiscations at the highest level of politics involving members of both the government and the opposition.

-When it comes to the fight against corruption, Albanians expect a lot from their reformed judiciary.
-Many hope that the Berisha case will herald the start of a new political era with new politicians who have nothing to do with the corruption of the past.
+Albanians now expect a lot from their reformed judiciary when it comes to the fight against corruption.
+Many hope that the Berisha case will herald the start of a new political era, with new politicians who have nothing to do with the corruption of the past.

 Edited by: Aingeal Flanagan

-Note: This article was amended on January 4 to correct a quote attributed to the United States administration.